This information will help you manage your diarrhea.

 - Raw vegetables, including lettuce

-- Cooked or raw vegetables that cause gas (e.g., onion, garlic, cabbage, cauliflower, broccoli)
+- Cooked or raw vegetables that cause gas (e.g., onions, garlic, cabbage, cauliflower, broccoli)

 - Fresh and dried fruits